dmikushin/refactorial/README.md

 Clang-based tools (to be specific, those that use LibTooling) use the "compilation database" to know which source files to parse with which compiler options.
-It can be seen as a condensed Makefile.

-CMake, which is a popular GNU Autotools replacement ("`./configure; make`"), will happily generate the compilation database for your CMake project:
+In order to generate a compilation database for a CMake-based project, add the following option:

 ```
 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS:STRING=ON <your build dir>
 ```

-LLVM incidentally also uses CMake, and so do many popular open source projects.

-There is no way to generate a compilation database out of a Makefile or an IDE project (e.g. Microsoft `.vcproj` or Xcode's `.xcodeproj`).
+Only CMake is supported, there is no way to generate a compilation database out of a Makefile or an IDE project (e.g. Microsoft `.vcproj` or Xcode's `.xcodeproj`).

-You tell Refactorial using a YAML config file.
+You tell Refactorial what to do using a YAML config file.
 For example, to rename all classes with the prefix `Tree` to `Trie`, you can write a `refactor.yml` like
 this: